 The Cato Institute was established in 1977 as a nonpartisan public policy research foundation dedicated to advancing the principles of individual liberty, free markets, and limited government.
-Cato's Center for Constitutional Studies was established in 1989 to help restore the principles of limited constitutional government that are the foundation of liberty.
+Cato's Center for Constitutional Studies works to restore the principles of limited constitutional government that are the foundation of liberty.
 Toward those ends, Cato publishes books and studies, conducts conferences and forums, publishes the annual Cato Supreme Court Review, and files amicus briefs.